WAVE-Lab-Williams/wave-client/docs/installation.md

 # Install nvm - follow the instructions at:
 # https://github.com/nvm-sh/nvm

-# After installation, restart your terminal or run:
-source ~/.bashrc  # or ~/.zshrc on macOS

 # Install and use the project's specified Node.js version (from .nvmrc)
 nvm use             # This reads .nvmrc and installs/uses Node.js 20 LTS